boring-pgp/spec/README.md

    is given the additional data specified above, plus an eight-byte, big-endian value specifying the total number of plaintext bytes encrypted.
 This allows detection of a truncated ciphertext.

-   The chunk size byte specifies the size of chunks using the following formula (in C), where c is the chunk size byte:

-       chunk_size = ((uint64_t)1 << (c + 6))

-   An implementation MUST support chunk size bytes with values from 0 to 56.
-Chunk size bytes with other values are reserved for future extensions.

    A new random initialization vector MUST be used for each message.